castle-engine/castle-engine/tools/castle-editor/README.md

 - other tools from castle-engine/tools/ directory
 - maybe external open-source tools to generate compressed textures, see https://castle-engine.io/creating_data_auto_generated_textures.php

 The idea is that you only install FPC/Lazarus, then you run precompiled CGE editor and it all just works.
-Maybe in the future we could even bundle FPC / Lazarus with CGE editor, but this is not something I want to do initially (as packaging FPC/Lazarus is non-trivial, and I also would always want to have a version "unbundled" for people who prefer to install FPC/Lazarus themselves, or use Delphi).
+Maybe in the future we could even bundle FPC/Lazarus with CGE editor, but this is not something I want to do initially (as packaging FPC/Lazarus is non-trivial, and I also would always want to have a version "unbundled" for people who prefer to install FPC/Lazarus themselves, or use Delphi).

 ## Documentation